 Invisible Claw Setting

 The invisible or seamless setting is a unique choice that is often used in designer halo settings.
 Versatile and stylish, the invisible settings' main feature gives the illusion that the center stone is suspended within the setting.
 The use of many tiny prong tips closely apart ideally secures the center stone and showcases its beauty without the interruption of standard-sized prong tips.
-It is rare and most popular in high jewellery as it requires the skill of highly experienced custom designers and goldsmiths.
+It is rare and most popular in high jewelry as it requires the skill of highly experienced custom designers and goldsmiths.

 Diamonds with a pointed end such as princess, pear, marquise and heart require extra care to ensure that the delicate edge is adequately secured and accentuated.
 V-prongs are usually attached to those edges to show off the diamond while ensuring its safety.